tyler-johnson/Turbo/README.md

 ### Who is maintaining this?

 This repo is maintained by me (…obviously), Tyler Johnson ([@appleifreak](http://github.com/appleifreak), <tyler@vintyge.com>).
 I am the lead developer and co-owner of [Vintyge, Inc.](http://vintyge.com), a small creative web firm.
-This is our first foray into the world of open source libraries.
+This is our first foray into the world of open source.
 If you have any questions, concerns, thoughts, dilemmas or really anything, please contact me: <tyler@vintyge.com>.

 ## MIT License